Pediatric Anxiety & Allergy Research Clinic

 When he is not teaching, conducting research, or supervising students, Dr. Flessner enjoys spending time with his wife and two sons.
 He is an avid sports fan and supports the Green Bay Packers, Milwaukee Brewers and Bucks, and Wisconsin Badgers football and basketball teams.

 Tess Gladstone, M.A.

-Tess is in her second year as a doctoral student in clinical psychology at Kent State University.
+Tess is in her third year as a doctoral student in clinical psychology at Kent State University.
 She graduated from Georgetown University with an undergraduate degree in psychology and english.
 Her research interests include childhood anxiety disorders, risk factors for anxiety, anxiety and comorbid disorders, family interactions, and bridging the research practice gap by examining how to build, implement, and disseminate more effective treatments.

 Ashley is a fourth-year clinical psychology doctoral student at Kent State University.
 She got her undergraduate degree from Denison University, where she received a BA in psychology and biology and a concentration in neuroscience.
 Ashley is interested in how the immune system affects the brain and behavior, specifically, in children with food allergies.

 Sydney is a fourth year clinical psychology Ph.D. student at Kent State University.
 She completed her bachelors degree at Ohio State University, graduating with honors and research distinction in psychology.
 Her undergraduate lab experiences solidified her passion for children and psychological science.
 Sydney is interested in studying child anxiety disorders and maladaptive coping strategies, specifically, body-focused repetitive behaviors.